Best bread recipesBreadraisin bunsraisins

 Yes, you need that many raisins, so stick to the recipe!

-I have been making raisin buns for quite a while now, and I think I have tweaked and tried the recipe to my satisfaction.
-Raisin buns are called ‘krentenbollen’ in Dutch, although they are usually made with a combination of raisins and currants (‘krenten’ means currants (for a lecture on the difference between currants and raisins, see end of this post).
 I usually make double the amount of this recipe.
 The buns keep wonderfully well in the freezer and you can give them a quick ‘pick me up’ in the microwave, have some fresh butter at hand (also good without though) and away you go.
 But nothing can beat eating them slightly warm, fresh from the oven of course.
 The following recipe is a slightly ‘tuned down’ version of the one I use myself, because I work with prefermented dough and different types of flour.
 But if you want to try raisin buns for the first time, this recipe is a great point to start.

 Before you start!

-You need to prepare a so called ‘sweetener’ which gives the raisin bun dough its distinctive and pleasant taste.
-For this you mix 40 grams of sugar with the zest of 1 unwaxed lemon and one unwaxed orange.
-You can store this mixture in your fridge, it will keep for a long time.
 You also have to wash and soak your raisins.
 First wash them and then leave them for 10 minutes in warm water.
-Rinse with cold water and leave to dry on a plate for two days (cover them against dust).
-If you do not want to wait two days, or you forgot, just drain them well and roll them lightly in flour before using.
+Rinse with cold water and leave to dry on a plate for one to two days (cover them against dust).
+If you do not want to wait, or you forgot, just drain them well and roll them lightly in flour before using.
 The amount of raisins used is usually the same as the amount of flour used.
-It seems like a lot, but you need this amount to get a good raisin bun so you do not ‘have to bicycle from one raisin to the next’ as we say.
+It seems like a lot, but you need this amount to get a really good raisin bun, so you do not ‘have to cycle from one raisin to the next’ as we say.
 As you make them more often, you will come to your own preferred amount.

 Note: if you use American bread flour you probably need 3 to 5 % more milk than we use with our European flour.